Liraglutide: A Guide to Uses & Side Effects

 What Are the Uses of Liraglutide?

-Saxenda Used with diet and exercise to aid long-term weight control in adults.
+Appetite and Satiety Regulation Used alongside diet and exercise to support long-term appetite regulation in adults.

 Liraglutide Dosage and Administration